McMasterRS/lm_building-modern-SPAs/aoda.md

 ![wave-button](assets/img/wave-button.png)
 The Wave sidebar will be shown on the left side of your browser.
 The sidebar includes a summary of all the errors, alerts and features that are present on the page you have open.

+You will need to evaluate all pages of your website across their different variations using this tool.
+For instance, if your website has a light and a dark mode, you will need to evaluate each page in both modes.
+Furthermore, if you have some UI elements that only appear in certain conditions (e.g., mobile/tablet UI, etc.), you will will have to evaluate each page in all its variations.

 In our case, the Wave tool identifies 1 regular error and 1 contrast error as shown in the image below.
 ![wave-sidebar](assets/img/wave-sidebar.png)